leesangjun1903/Data-Science-and-ML-Application/Theory/readme.md

 8 Ensemble Methods
 9 Algorithms for Time Series Data

+## Model-Based Machine Learning, John Winn and Christopher Bishop
+Chapter 1 ■ A Murder Mystery
+Chapter 2 ■ Assessing People’s Skills
+Chapter 3 ■ Meeting Your Match
+Chapter 4 ■ Uncluttering Your Inbox
+Chapter 5 ■ Making Recommendations
+Chapter 6 ■ Understanding Asthma
+Chapter 7 ■ Harnessing the Crowd
+Chapter 8 ■ How to Read a Model

 # ETC
 Reproducing Kernel Hilbert Space, Mercer’s Theorem, Eigenfunctions, Nystr¨ om Method, and Use of Kernels in Machine Learning: Tutorial and Survey, Benyamin Ghojogh
 An Introduction to Reproducing Kernel Hilbert Spaces and Why They are So Useful, Grace Wahba